-Withania and the evidence of it’s neuroprotective effects
+Withania and the Evidence of it’s Neuroprotective Effects

-Mental health and neurological disorders are significant global public health concerns, affecting more than 100 billion individuals worldwide.
+There is growing interest in herbal therapies for mental health and neurological disorders, which are significant global public health issues, affecting more than 100 billion individuals worldwide.
 Conventional pharmacological treatments of these disorders may offer some symptom relief, but are expensive, have limited efficacy, and are associated with multiple side effects.1 As a result, there has been increased interest in the use of herbal therapies for treating and managing mental health and neurological disorders.

 References: